DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Ippolita_Pre_Afterword_def/index.markdown

 (cartographic, interdisciplinary) is necessarily partial and sometimes lax, but at the same time it has allowed for problems with the technocratic delegation to emerge, long before it became obvious.
-Jamaican slaves used the saying, ‘Pull a straight lick with a crooked stick’.
+Jamaican slaves used the saying, ‘pull a straight lick with a crooked stick’.
 We like to imagine escape routes, then try to sell them; we imagine and build appropriate tools to achieve our desires.
 We should make them available to an audience that is made up of people, instead of